CALL FOR APPLICATIONS: 2022 Jiri Dienstbier Journalism Fellowship

-RFE/RL is pleased to accept applications for the 2019 - 2020 Jiří Dienstbier Journalism Fellowship.
+RFE/RL is pleased to accept applications for the 2022 Jiří Dienstbier Journalism Fellowship.
 The purpose of the Fellowship is to help aspiring journalists from the Western Balkans pursue their profession in support of media pluralism and independence.
-It is a joint initiative of the Ministry of Foreign Affairs of the Czech Republic and RFE/RL that is inspired by Jiří Dienstbier Sr.’s contributions to journalism, foreign policy, and human rights, and intended to further RFE/RL’s legacy of promoting more just and open societies through journalism.
+It is a joint initiative of the Ministry of Foreign Affairs of the Czech Republic and RFE/RL that is inspired by Jiří Dienstbier Sr.’s contributions to journalism, foreign policy, and human rights.
+It aims to further RFE/RL’s legacy of promoting more just and open societies through journalism.

-Fellowships are for a term of approximately seven months.
+The Fellowship is a seven-month program.
 Fellows will spend six months at RFE/RL’s headquarters in Prague, where they will be placed with the Balkan Service to receive daily, on-the-job training and mentoring while working alongside RFE/RL’s seasoned professionals.
 For two weeks before the term in Prague, Fellows may be assigned to an RFE/RL bureau in the region to gain an understanding of RFE/RL’s local role and editorial practices, and meet local staff.
-After Prague, Fellows will return to the bureau for the final month of the program.
+After Prague, Fellows will return to the bureau for the final month.

 The main components of the program are:

 - Training and development of journalistic skills on traditional, multi-media, and digital platforms.

 - Participation in the daily editorial discussions that inform a professional and independent press.

 - Independent work on a personal project.